 To provide a therapeutic framework for young people and staff at Oak Tree School in order to promote positive emotional health and well-being, build resilience and increase positive life chances and outcomes for all.

-The team comprises of an Educational Psychologist, Drama therapist and trained counsellors.
-Visiting therapists include Speech and Language and Occupational Therapy.
+The team comprises of Educational Psychologist’ and trained counsellors with visiting therapists that include Speech, Language and Occupational Therapy.

 The school provides onsite access to: